2023 Solar Incentives Guide for Grant, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The phrase "solar incentives" covers a wide range of financial incentives put in place to make installing and using solar panels more affordable.
+The phrase "solar incentives" includes a wide range of financial incentives implemented to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-Different types of incentives, such as discounts, cash back or monthly utility bill credits, might be available to you.
-Some incentives may be offered by the Illinois government, by your utility company or by county or municipality, while others are federal.
+Incentives can include things like discounts, cash back or monthly utility bill credits.
+Some incentives are offered federally, while others are provided by the Illinois government or by your utility company, county or municipality.
 Some broad categories of solar incentives include:

-• Tax Exemptions: These could come in the form of property tax exemptions, which allow you to exclude the value added by your solar panels when paying property tax on your home.
-You could also look for exemptions on sales tax at the time of purchase.
+- Tax Exemptions: These might come in the form of property tax exemptions, which would allow you to exclude the value added by your solar panels when calculating the taxes you pay on your house.
+They may also include exemptions on sales tax at the time of purchase.

-• Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are typically handled by your state government.
-Once your solar panel system meets the qualification threshold (typically a small amount of energy production), you are eligible to receive SRECs that can then be sold to your utility company or other buyers.
-The money you make is generally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives may be available to you if your solar system produces over a specified (typically small) amount of electricity.
+These types of incentives are generally handled at the state level.
+You can sell your SRECs to your utility company or other buyers, and the money you receive in return is typically considered part of your taxable income.

 Best Solar Financing